colossus-digital/cosmos-raw/SECURITY.md

 ## Reporting a Vulnerability

-The `cosmpy` team and community take all security bugs in `cosmpy` seriously.
+The `cosmosRaw` team and community take all security bugs in `cosmosRaw` seriously.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `developer@fetch.ai`.